ib-ai/IB.ai/CONTRIBUTING.md

 We are grateful for any help, however, please ensure you follow the guidelines laid out below.
 Ensure that any code you produce for IB.ai is licensed with the Apache License 2.0.

+# Contributions

+Not all contribution PRs (read below) will be accepted.
+For ideas as to what to contribute please refer to the issues section.

 # VCS

 1) Create a new branch.
 Label it appropriately.